 Undergraduates in Economics at Trinity come from many countries and a range of school backgrounds.
 Candidates are expected to have studied Mathematics to A-level (or equivalent), but there are no other formal requirements.
 It is not necessary to have studied Economics previously and we realise that some schools do not offer the opportunity to study economics.
 Some experience writing essays would be helpful.
 However, the ability to think and to evaluate evidence is what counts and there are many combinations of both arts and science subjects that would be acceptable.

 Candidates for Economics normally have one interview with two members of the Economics teaching staff.
-The interview will involve discussion of an article that you will have been given beforehand.
+You should be aware that approximately half of your interview will be spent discussing an article that you will be asked to read in advance, and the remainder of the time will be spent discussing various problems assigned in the interview.
+You may be required to use standard mathematical techniques during the course of the interview, but this will not require knowledge beyond that covered in the first year of the A-level mathematics course (or equivalent).
+You should have a paper and pen with you, and should expect to have to work on that, while describing to the interviewer what you are doing, and be prepared to show the paper on the video camera when requested.
 There will also be a discussion of general economic issues though no specialised knowledge of the subject will be assumed.
 If you are not studying Economics at A level you will not be expected to have the same level of knowledge as those who are, but you will need to have the preparation that a regular reading of a good newspaper would provide.
 The typical conditional offer is A*A*A; comparable conditions are set for those taking the IB and other school-leaving examinations.

 More information can be found in the course brochure, available from the Secretary at the Faculty of Economics & Politics, Sidgwick Avenue, Cambridge CB3 9DD, or by visiting the Faculty website at www.econ.cam.ac.uk.

-The pre-interview written assessment for Economics will be taken in November 2021.
+The pre-interview written assessment for Economics will be taken on Wednesday 18 October 2023.

 Further details about the format of the assessment and preparatory materials can be found on the written assessments page.